belovanna/belovanna.github.io/_pages/Blog_page.md

 comments: true
 ---

-Most of my blogs are technical blogs written mainly for my own reference.
-I'd be happy if any of you find them useful too.
+Most of my posts are technical notes written for my own reference.
+It'll be great, if anyone would find them useful.

 <ul>
   {% for post in site.posts %}